 - Take the full pension with no lump sum.
-This option gives you the maximum monthly pension payable; - Take up to a maximum of one-third of the retirement benefit as a cash lump sum.
-The balance of your benefit must be used to provide with a compulsory monthly pension from the EPPF.
-This option reduces your monthly pension; or - Take up to a maximum of the tax-free lump sum if applicable.
-The balance of the benefit must be used to provide a compulsory monthly pension from the EPPF.
+This option gives you the maximum monthly pension payable - Take up to a maximum of one-third of the retirement benefit as a cash lump sum.
+The balance of your benefit must be used to provide a compulsory monthly pension from the EPPF.
+This option reduces your monthly pension

-This option also reduces the monthly pension.
-The tax tables applicable on retirement are available on the EPPF website on www.eppf.co.za.
+The tax tables applicable on retirement are available at www.sars.org.za.

-The EPPF provides increases to pensioners once per annum, and may also on an annual basis declare a special bonus to pensioners.
+The EPPF provides increases to pensioners once per annum, and may also on an annual basis declare a special bonus to pensioners, when it is affordable to do so.